IntriguingTiles/HLFixes/README.md

 - Music stopping when a level transition occurs
 - Main menu music continuing to play while in-game
 - Quick save history not functioning
+- Broken skies in Condition Zero Deleted Scenes when texture sorting is on

 ## [Installation Guide](https://hgrunt.xyz/hlfixes.html#install-guide)